-Even more people equate money with freedom, personal liberty and authority.
-The pursuit of money is a common thing these days, but I still cannot grasp how money can be a lifelong ambition.
+Even more, people equate money with freedom, personal liberty, and authority.
+The pursuit of money is common these days, but I still cannot grasp how money can be a lifelong ambition.

-When people are blinded with their earnings, they cannot realize the meaning of life.
+When their earnings blind people, they cannot realize the meaning of life.
 I cannot say that I don’t care about money at all, but I definitely have certain reasons to be indifferent to money.

 1. Money is a false motivation

-Don’t get me wrong, but I strongly believe that most people do their jobs for the sake of money only.
+Don’t get me wrong, but I strongly believe that most people do their jobs only for the sake of money.
 I consider this approach highly fallacious since big money doesn’t mean big results.

 My work means a lot to me since I dedicate most of my time to what I’m doing.
 I believe that money comes and goes, but the results of my work and my experience will last forever.

 My salary enables me to cover bills, buy food and clothes, and have enough money for most leisure time activities.
 These are essentials.

 I really enjoy plain living, and I always strive for simplicity.
 It’s unbelievable when people spend a fortune on exclusive cars, luxurious mansions, and eccentric entertainments.

 I cannot see the point of wasting on the latest fashion clothing collections that will be out-of-date in several months.
 If you have good taste, you will look flattering regardless of your earnings.